top of page

 "These two contradictory emotions – love for my father and aversion to my own sex – troubled my young soul with equal force.
 With a resolve and constancy rare in one so young I set about working out a plan to escape the sphere prescribed by nature and custom to the female sex.

-These words are deeply consonant with my own thoughts.
-Am I any less capable than the young Lady Durova, who eighty years ago managed to turn herself into the valiant cavalryman, Cornet Alexandrov?
-I believe that I, Nicolai de Raylan, who was once an unremarkable schoolgirl, was born for feats and accomplishments.
+These words are deeply consonant with my thoughts.
+Am I any less capable than the young Lady Durova, who eighty years ago turned herself into the valiant cavalryman, Cornet Alexandrov?
+I believe that I, Nicolai de Raylan, who was once an unremarkable schoolgirl, was born for such feats and accomplishments.
 Perhaps I too will become a brave hussar, although I will have to serve a foreign country rather than my homeland.

 The sun was already close to setting when the first waves hit the bow of the ship as it set off, the expanse of the azure sea sparkling before us.
 Goodbye, Old World—who knows if I'll ever see your shores again?